zahidalidev/CS-Material/devops.md

 - Once we have an image we tell docker to start a container using that image, so container is just a process but of special type because it has its own file system provided by the image so our application loaded inside container or a process, this is how we run our applciation locally on our development machine.
 - So instead of directl launching the application and running it inside typical process we tell docker to run it inside the container an isolated environment.
 - Once we have an image we can push it to a docker registry like docker like docker hub, docker hub to docker is like github to git, its storage for docker image that anyone can use, so once our application image is on docker hub wen can put it on any machine running docker this machine has the same image we have on our development machine which containes specific version of our application with everything it needs, so we can start our application the same way we start on our development machine.
 We just tell docker to start a container using this image.
-- All the instructions for building an image of an application are written in a docker file
+- All the instructions for building an image of an application are written in a docker file with that we can package our application into an image and run it virtually anywhere this is the beauty of docker.